jbouter/libinput-magic-mouse/README.md

 # libinput-magic-mouse

 ## Prerequisites
-This guide is written for Ubuntu, when using [libinput-gestures (github)](https://github.com/bulletmark/libinput-gestures) in combination with an Apple Magic Trackpad 2.
+This guide is written for Ubuntu and Arch, when using [libinput-gestures (github)](https://github.com/bulletmark/libinput-gestures) in combination with an Apple Magic Trackpad 2.

+When using arch, installing `libinput-gestures-git` through AUR is recommended.

 This works with both USB and Bluetooth.
 Improvements are welcome.